Directions for Bending Electrical Pipe

 Looking at the diagram below, the heavy dark line represents the electrical pipe, bent along the side of an imaginary green triangle.
 The distance (a) is the amount of offset.
 The distance (c) is the calculated length between bends, and angle (d) is the degree of bend to be made.

 Taking the measurement isn't difficult; it is merely the height of the obstruction that must be crossed.
 Calculating the distance between bends is a little more difficult and requires the use of multipliers, those numbers stamped on the back side of the bender.
-The multipliers are a function of the degree of bend and not the bender, however, and are reproduced in the table to the right.
+The multipliers are a function of the degree of bend and not the bender, however, and are reproduced in the table below.

 Once the measurement is taken, the next step is to multiply it by the multiplier for your chosen degree of bend.
 As an example, if you need a three inch offset and wish to make 22 degree bends, multiply 3 times 2.6, getting 7.8 inches.
 This is very close to 7.75 inches, or 7 ¾", and that figure would be the distance between the two bends.
 A second example: you wish a 5 inch offset using 30 degree bends.
 The multiplier for 30° is 2; 5 times 2 is 10, and the bends will be 10 inches apart.